LilyLambda/reverser/README.md

 Source code for a talk "Docker for Painless & Reliable Continuous Integration" given on August 2, 2017.

+See [the wiki](https://github.com/LilyLambda/reverser/wiki) for an outline of the talk.

 ## Build & run with Docker

 - Install Docker